SDK and host for package authors

 06

-Target the Sunder host instead of maintaining desktop infrastructure.
+Target the Sunder host instead of maintaining separate desktop infrastructure for Windows, macOS, and Linux.

 Direct answers for package authors.

-Short, factual explanations for developers evaluating the Sunder SDK, CLI, and Registry workflow.
+Short explanations for developers and AI-assisted builders evaluating the Sunder SDK, host, CLI, and Registry workflow.

 What is a Sunder package?

-A Sunder package is an installable runtime extension unit that can add views, settings, services, integrations, tools, workflows, and typed extensions to Sunder App.
+A Sunder package is an installable tool for Sunder.
+It can add views, settings, services, integrations, tools, workflows, commands, dashboards, and typed extensions to Sunder App.

 How do developers create a Sunder package?